amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 Amanzi performs rudimentary checks of validity of the provided parameters.
-The relative permeability curves can be calculated and saved in an ASCI file if the list `"Output`" is provided.
+The relative permeability curves can be calculated and saved in an ASCI file if the list `"output`" is provided.
 This list has two mandatory parameters:

 * `"file`" [string] A user defined file name.
 It should be different for each soil.